foliovision/fv-wordpress-flowplayer/readme.txt

 No worries.

-1. You can always downgrade to version the Flash version.
+1. You can always downgrade to version the Flash version ([here's how](http://foliovision.com/wordpress/plugins/fv-wordpress-flowplayer/downgrading)).
 You do lose a lot of mobile and iOS capability but you didn't have it in the first place.
 1. Contact us via [support](http://foliovision.com/support).
 We are actively investigating and fixing people's sites now during the initial release period.
 We will help you to get FV Flowplayer 5 working in your environment.

 FV Flowplayer 5 Pro comes with a money back guarantee so you can even try the commercial no-branding version risk free.
 Or make it work first with the free versions.